-However, when fitted around the aerostat, greater efficiency was expected from benefits of: greater disc size, lower Rotordyne speed (so quiet), reduced aerostat blockage, and extra aerodynamic lift from airflow induced over the aerostat (the Coanda effect).
+However, when fitted around the aerostat, greater efficiency was expected from benefits of: bigger disc size, lower Rotordyne speed (so quiet), reduced aerostat blockage, and extra aerodynamic lift from airflow induced over the aerostat (the Coanda effect).
 Otherwise, more power was needed for the same effect – affecting performance and safety.

 Associated Documents: